developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Auto Launch Enable
 Enables one or more apps to be automatically launched after EHS starts up.
 Works with optional &lt;auto_launch&gt; section.
 When enabled, apps specified in the &lt;auto_launch&gt; section are launched after a specified delay. <b>BACK and HOME keys remain enabled</b>.
-Refer to [Optional Tags section](#optionaltags) for more information.
+Refer to [Optional Feature Tags section](#optionalfeaturetags) for more information.
 Disabled by default.
 See also: [Kiosk Mode](#kiosk).

 <b>Possible values</b>